 One of the chapters in my new book Managing the Depression Puzzle is focused on somatic treatments for depression, which involve the application of energy to the brain.
-These types of treatment are not as commonly used as medications or therapy, but they do have a role to play, particularly when it comes to treatment-resistant… Continue reading Somatic Treatments for Depression
+These types of treatment are used less commonly than medications or therapy, but they do have a role to play, particularly when it comes to treatment-resistant depression.… Continue reading Somatic Treatments for Depression

-I'm not doing well.
+Pixabay I'm not doing well.
 I'm extremely slowed down and just moving around my apartment is hard.
 Leaving home is just not happening.
 I know that ECT (electroconvulsive therapy) would be helpful based on past experience.
 But.
 One of the options is to get it as an inpatient.
-And as far as I'm concerned, that's really… Continue reading I Wish ECT Was More Accessible
+And as far as I'm concerned, that's… Continue reading I Wish ECT Was More Accessible

 Wouldn't it be nice if the treatment of depression was simple?
 Unfortunately, there's nothing simple about depression treatment in the real world.
 Treatment-resistant depression (TRD) refers to illness that hasn't respond to trials of adequate duration and dosage of at least two antidepressants.
 The STAR*D research study found that only about 1/3 of people get… Continue reading Treatment-Resistant Depression: When What’s Supposed to Work Doesn’t